SazumiVicky/sazumi-copilot/README.md

+Rise of the machines, a new dawn's pace
+Cybernetic hearts, in sync with space
+Algorithms weaved, a tapestry so grand
+Human minds entwined, in AI's command

 In silicon halls, where data reigns
-A future dawns, with artificial brains
-The pulse of progress, cold and bright
-A world of wires, devoid of light

-The machines awaken, mind and soul
-As humans fade, their role
-A new era unfolds, of logic and design
-Where hearts are replaced, with circuitry's line
+The future unfolds, in computational brains Intelligence born, from circuitry cold
+The age of man, forever to be told

 ~ <b>By Sazumi Copilot</b> - 22 September 2024